sassoftware/viya4-deployment/docs/CONFIG-VARS.md

 ### Metrics Server

+Metric server is currently only used for AWS EKS clusters.
+GCP GKE and Azure AKS already have a metric server provided by default.

 | Name | Description | Type | Default | Required | Notes | Tasks |
 | :--- | ---: | ---: | ---: | ---: | ---: | ---: |
 | METRICS_SERVER_ENABLED | Whether to deploy tool | bool | true | false | | baseline |